KPZ-type equation from growth driven by a non-Markovian diffusion: Introduction

-To our knowledge, \emph{any sort of \abbr{KPZ} universality} for diffusions interacting with their range has not appeared in the literature (rigorously) before, even though this question had been asked by \cite{RS} almost 20 years ago.
-The closest work, which is still quite different, that we are aware of to ours is \cite{HGM}.
-It shows that a stochastic (mean curvature) flow has a scaling limit given by the actual \abbr{KPZ} equation.
-Although the interface models in this paper are also given by a stochastic geometric flow, they are quite different than \cite{HGM}.
-Indeed, \cite{HGM} has randomness coming from a background environment (with mixing and independence-type properties), while the randomness in our flow model comes from a single particle.
+To our knowledge, \emph{\abbr{KPZ}-type \abbr{SPDEs}} for diffusions interacting with their range had not appeared in the literature before.
+The closest work that we are aware of to ours is \cite{HGM}, which derives the \abbr{KPZ} equation from a stochastic version of mean-curvature flow.
+However, \cite{HGM} has randomness coming from a background environment (with mixing and independence-type properties), while the randomness in our flow model comes from a single particle.